pschool-in/curriculum/content/social/lifeskills-5.md

 ### Emotions

 Emotions are also called as feelings that one experiences and processes in themselves.
 It should be expressed, but we should handle the emotions accordingly to the situation.
-Angry, sadness, excitment, fear, confused are the examples of the emotions.
+Anger, sadness, excitment, fear, confused are the examples of the emotions.

 ### Emotional balance is good to life